Jean de Vivonne: Return to the Papacy

 Relations between the Papacy and Henri were improved at this time.
 In March 1587 the hostile Papal Nuncio archbishop of Nazareth died and was replaced by the pro-French bishop of Brescia in the charge.
 Sixtus opined to Pisani that the rebellion of Guise against the crown was of advantage to the Protestants.
 The Catholic ligue should unite with the crown for the destruction of Protestantism.

 In August the Pope authorised an alienation of 500,000 écus of church land in France.
 This was in response to his being informed that Henri intended to personally lead an army against the Protestants.
 Pisani sent a porter to inform Henri of the Pope's decision When word arrived in France, the clergy was outraged and protested against the measure.
 They were soothed by the cardinal de Gondi and the new Papal Nuncio.
 Due to the fact the money was not presently available, Henri asked Pisani to request a 400,000 écus loan from the Pope in return for receipt of interest from the alienation.

 In early 1588, the Papal Nuncio tried to nudge Henri towards delivering his campaign against the Protestants.
-Henri was reluctant to comply, and argued that if he threw himself against the Protestants, he would be leaving Picardie and Normandie in the hands of the ligue.
+Henri was reluctant to comply, and argued that if he threw himself against the Protestants, he would be leaving Picardy and Normandy in the hands of the ligue.
 The Nuncio retorted that Henri had two enemies, and as he could only make war on one it should be the Protestants.
 On 18 February, Henri wrote to Pisani asking him to see to it that the Pope reminded the ligue of their need to show obedience to him and see to the service of god, as opposed to their ambitions.